input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 ```

-<a id="orgd3e981d"></a>
+<a id="org81d85c3"></a>

 ### 3.2.2 For the Incentivized Testnet using Cardano-Wallet CLI

-The autorative source for founding in the Incentivized testnet is this article: [How to Register Your Stake Pool](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry/wiki/How-to-Register-Your-Stake-Pool#step-3-fund-your-account) follow the tutorial along and come back, once you have sent yourself some funds.
+The autorative source for funding in the Incentivized testnet is this article: [How to Register Your Stake Pool](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry/wiki/How-to-Register-Your-Stake-Pool#step-3-fund-your-account) follow the tutorial along and come back, once you have sent yourself some funds.

-<a id="org3bb5d41"></a>
+<a id="org1027a29"></a>

 ### 3.2.3 For the Incentivized Testnet using Daedalus

-With version of Daedalus for the Incentivized testnet you will be able to finance your account directly.
-Simply sending funds to your `$ACCOUNT_ADDRESS`.
+With the Daedalus version for the Incentivized testnet you will be able to finance your account directly from your wallet sending funds to your `$ACCOUNT_ADDRESS`.

-<a id="org44450cb"></a>
+<a id="orga5534d3"></a>

 ## 3.3 Check balance in your stake pool account